OneWeekCodeCamp/curriculum/day3/README.md

 * create an Ajax request to the variable named itunesURL and console.log() the results.
 * navigate through the JSON response object and push the songtitles into a new Array.
 Console.log the new Array.
-* Loop through the new Array and output the songtitles in an unordered list on your webpage.
+* [Append](http://api.jquery.com/append/) the trackNames to an unordered list in your HTML.

 ##Third Exercise
 * modify the itunesURL so that it contains the string value of the searchQuery input field instead of Beyonce.